Robotistan/PicoBricks-for-RPico/README.md

-⚠️ You must choose Raspberry Pico W board for PicoBricks library. ⚠️
+⚠️ You must select the "Raspberry Pico W" board from the Arduino IDE board manager for PicoBricks library. ⚠️

 # PicoBricks Library for Raspberry Pi Pico